 How Does AI Work?

 SMBs owners and managers should understand two important aspects about how AI works.
-One is about how AI works in the big picture — where does its ability to analyze company information and help businesses make better-informed decisions come from?
+One is about how AI works in the big picture—where does its ability to analyze company information and help businesses make better-informed decisions come from?
 The other is how they are likely to experience AI, in action, in their own organizations.

 How AI Works: The Big Picture

-AI works by processing data, identifying patterns in the data, using the patterns to make decisions or predictions, getting feedback on the quality of its choices — and iterating that process hundreds, thousands or millions of times.
+AI works by processing data, identifying patterns in the data, using the patterns to make decisions or predictions, getting feedback on the quality of its choices—and iterating that process hundreds, thousands, or millions of times.
 Let’s break that into steps:

 - Data input: AI systems generally need training or a combination of careful instruction and data access before they can be released into the world.
 Either way, that means large datasets.
-The data can come from a combination of different sources, such as Internet-connected sensors, company databases and user interactions.
-And it can have multiple modalities, such as text, images, audio and video.
+The data can come from a combination of different sources, such as internet-connected sensors, company databases, and user interactions.
+And it can have multiple modalities, such as text, images, audio, and video.

 - Initial processing: Whatever its type, real-world data is usually messy.
 It must be preprocessed to remove irrelevant and redundant information and transformed into a format that the AI system can understand and analyze.
 This usually involves techniques like data cleaning and normalization.

-- Algorithm writing/selection: The heart of any AI system is its algorithms — the mathematical models and instructions that tell the system how to process and learn from the data.
+- Algorithm writing/selection: The heart of any AI system is its algorithms—the mathematical models and instructions that tell the system how to process and learn from the data.
 Historically, there have been many different types of AI algorithms, but today most AI systems use one or more of the various approaches to ML, including deep learning and neural networks.
 ML algorithms also include ones that train the AI system (discussed later in this article).
-Each approach — and, of course, each individual algorithm — has its own strengths and weaknesses that can make it better or worse at any given task.
+Each approach—and, of course, each individual algorithm—has its own strengths and weaknesses that can make it better or worse at any given task.

 - Training: This involves feeding the data into the AI system (which may include dozens of algorithms) and allowing it to learn and adjust its internal parameters to better fit the patterns and relationships within the data.

 - Testing and validation: After training, the AI system is tested on data it has never seen before to evaluate its performance and accuracy.
-This helps ensure that the system has not simply memorized the training data but can generalize to new situations.
-If the system’s performance is not satisfactory, it may need to be retrained with more data or its algorithm may need to be revised.
+This helps to determine that the system has not simply memorized the training data but can generalize to new situations.
+If the system’s performance is not satisfactory, it may need to be retrained with more data or its algorithm(s) may need to be revised.

 - Deployment: The AI system can now be deployed into a production environment to make predictions or decisions based on real-world data.